reilie/WithTheStars/README.txt

+The folder "artAssets" features all art assets I contributed.
+The game zip file can be downloaded via the html link.

-The game is within the folder "Demo Project".
+The game.exe can be accessed via the "Demo Project" folder.
-Open application "Game" to play.